lbl-srg/funnel/README.md

   --test             Name of CSV file to be tested.
   --reference        Name of CSV file with reference data.
-  --output           Directory path to save output results.
+  --output           Directory to save outputs.
   --atolx            Absolute tolerance in x direction.
   --atoly            Absolute tolerance in y direction.
   --rtolx            Relative tolerance in x direction.